Welcome to The Chess Angle!

 Listen to the Episode

-This week, Neal shares some tips, tricks, and harsh realities he learned from playing in chess tournaments over the years. 📧 If you have a question or topic idea for a future episode, e-mail us at . 🎯 Our Links:
+This week we discuss ratings and improvement for busy adults.
+You may wish to check out the referenced in this episode. 📧 If you have a question, comment, or topic idea for a future episode, e-mail us at . 🎯 Our Links:

 Listen to the Episode